Sohailsaifi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe Android Application
+An android Tic Tac Toe game made using Java.